wp-plugins/popup-by-supsystic/readme.txt

 == Other Notes ==

 Popup by Supsystic is very simple to install and use.
-The plugin has a very peculiar feature as in image/video popup  allowing to watch them in the very same window with a specific animated effect just by clicking on the thumbnails of the image/video, or links from ìYouTubeî and ìVimeoî.
+The plugin has a very peculiar feature as in image/video popup  allowing to watch them in the very same window with a specific animated effect just by clicking on the thumbnails of the image/video, or links from ‚ÄúYouTube‚Äù and ‚ÄúVimeo‚Äù.
 The Popup has its merits, as in:

 1. Immediate operation after activation, no need for additional image/video configurations or short coding